Tupac investigation: Police removed bullet cartridges, computers, pot from Henderson home

 The warrant was requested on Saturday by the Las Vegas Metropolitan Police Department fro permission from a District Court judge to search the residence of Duane Keith Davis, 60, at 2204 Maple Shade St. in Henderson, based on the document.

-Authorities removed more than two dozen items from a Henderson home related to the investigation of the 1996 shooting death of the rapper Tupac Skakur, including computers, iPads, bullet cartridges and marijuana, according to copy of the warrant obtained by the Las Vegas Review-Journal.
+Authorities removed more than two dozen items from a Henderson home related to the investigation of the 1996 shooting death of the rapper Tupac Skakur, including computers, iPads, bullet cartridges and evidence of street gang involvement, according to copy of the warrant obtained by the Las Vegas Review-Journal.

-The warrant was requested on Saturday by the Las Vegas Metropolitan Police Department for permission from a District Court judge to search the residence of Duane Keith Davis, 60, at 2204 Maple Shade St. in Henderson, based on the document.
+Las Vegas Metropolitan Police Department requested the warrant on Saturday and obtained permission from a District Court judge to search the residence of Duane Keith Davis, 60, on Maple Shade Street in Henderson, based on the document.

-The home was searched late Monday night, according to neighbors and police.
+Items taken by investigators from Davis’ abode included a desktop computer, four laptops, three iPads, an iPhone, a 500 GB hard drive, a tablet, a USB drive, 11 .40 caliber cartridges, a copy of Davis’ co-written book “Compton Street Legend,” and a Vibe magazine article on Shakur.

+Other things removed by police included two black tubs of photographs, other various photos and an amount of “purported marijuana,” according to the document.

-Shakur died on Sept.
+Shakur died at 25 on Sept.
 13, 1996, after he was shot five days earlier at the intersection of Flamingo Road and Koval Lane.

 The rapper was leaving the MGM Grand after the Mike Tyson vs. Bruce Seldon heavyweight fight when he was shot four times while in his BMW with Death Row Records founder Suge Knight.
 The BMW was stopped at a red light when a Cadillac pulled up next to it and someone from the Cadillac fired several rounds into Shakur’s BMW.